robbie-webbe/stonks_alerts/README.md

     * Strong line at approx 6.4keV in spectrum.
     * Est luminosity 3.9 x 10^34 erg/s at 7.5kpc.
     * Very hard source.
 Check for any periodicities.
 Compare with previous XMM detection for rate of change of flux/spectrum.
+    * Spectrum of earlier observation in 04/2020 very similar to that with alert in 09/2023.
+    * Both well fitted by tbabs*bbody with kT = 2.2 keV, and nH > 12 x 10^22 /cm2.
+    * Increase in luminosity by factor ~6 in period of 3 years up to potential luminosity ~10^34 erg/s if at 7.5kpc.
+    * Iron line significantly weaker during earlier observation.
+    * No pulsations or periodicity in observation 0844101101 or 0932190801.

 **0932190901**
 + Source 1 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.